How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 What Xactimate Is — and What It Is Not

 Xactimate is estimating software.
 It is a program that allows a user to input measurements, select materials, choose labor categories, and generate a cost estimate for construction and repair work.
-It is used by insurance carriers, independent adjusters, public adjusters, contractors, and restoration companies across the country.
+It is used by insurance carriers, independent adjusters, Public Adjusters, contractors, and restoration companies across the country.

 What Xactimate is notis an oracle.
 It does not independently determine the cost of your repair.
 It does not assess damage.
 It does not interpret your insurance policy.
 It does not decide what is owed.
 Every single number on an Xactimate estimate is the product of choices made by the person who created it — the adjuster, the desk reviewer, or the estimator sitting in a cubicle who may never have set foot on your property.